 My experiences since college have offered me opportunities to teach so many different people across all ages and backgrounds, and in such versatile circumstances that I have learned the value of teaching more than I ever expected.

-My experiences have also lead me to perform and collaborate as an artist with other dancers, choreographers, musicians, and artists throughout Atlanta.
-I think to be a working practitioner is an invaluable part of understanding the nature of dance so I truly value being a working artist and developing myself, as well as being a teacher.
+My experiences have also lead me to perform and collaborate with other dancers, choreographers, musicians, and artists throughout Atlanta.
+I think to be a working practitioner is an invaluable part of understanding what dance is for me, so I truly value working as an artist and developing myself, as well as continuing to grow as a teacher.

-Usually, individual lessons range from 45 to 75 per class, and classes tailored to a small group of students will be charged at a lower rate per person, no more than 20 for a full hour and half to two hours if in groups of 5 or more.
+*Classes tailored to a small group of 2 or more will be discounted at a lower rate per person, no more than 25 for a full hour and a half session.*

 I sort of stumbled into teaching right after college and fell in love with it.
 So throughout my career as an artist I have continuted to teach and it has become an incredibly rewarding and important part of my life.

 I have worked with toddlers to 80 yr olds.
-I have taught kids in after school programs that had no initial interest in Dance & kids that worked every day, towards competitions.
+I have taught kids in after school programs that had no initial interest in Dance & kids that worked every day, towards competitions or special auditions.
 I have also taught my professional peers in the wider community, adults that are returning from a ten-year break, & beginning adults who want to finally take up a curiosity.

-I would advise to caution when enrolling their child in a dance program because there are a lot of programs that although have good intentions, do not have the long term health of the child in mind.
-Some studios push kids to have the most flexibility or tricks to pull out and they are not necessarily teaching them how to support all that flexibility or which muscles to use, or what to look out for in preventing injury.
-So I would check out the classes first and determine if the kids are just being pushed for competition tricks or if they are being taught HOW to dance as well.
+I would advise to caution when enrolling their child in a dance program because there are a lot of programs that, although have good intentions, do not have the long term health of the child in mind.
+Some studios push kids to have the most flexibility in splits or turn-out or showy tricks to impress and not necessarily teaching how to support all that flexibility, which muscles to use, or what to look out for in preventing injury.
+So I would check out the classes first and determine if the kids are being worked in a healthy progressive manner.
+We want kids and adults to be taught HOW to dance, not just taught steps in a dance.

 Adults and those seeking private instruction, I simply say give it a shot because what do you have to lose?
 I think private instruction is so thorough and helpful in getting whatever you need out of a dance class, that it is certainly more worth trying than not.